melphi/algobox/README.md

 * Collects histotical price ticks.
 * Supports multiple strategies written in Java, other languages like Python can be considered.
 * Trading service written in Java and API exposed via REST, this allow to use any language as a client.
+* Very basic market rick module which can be extended.
+* A good balance of microservice architecture with Docker, without marking the system too complex to manage.
 * Client in Python.
 The management, monitoring and data analysis is performed mostly with [Jupyter Notebook](http://jupyter.org).
-* Very basic market rick module which can be extended.

 ## FAQ
 ### Where is the source code?